All Episodes

 I mean, I think that is a very profound difference here.

-And I guess I'm the only one, like usual, I'm the only one in the media pointing out what is uh a glaring hypocrisy.
+And I guess I'm the only one, like usual, I'm the only one in the media pointing out what is a glaring hypocrisy.

-But this is why I keep saying that journalism and media in America is dead and and buried, and it's sad, and it's the double standard is so transparent, and this is a perfect case in point.
+But this is why I keep saying that journalism and media in America is dead and buried and it's sad and it's the double standard is so transparent.

-And the reality is I think that because of Bill Clinton's politics, and he was, quote, a liberal and a Democrat, and he agreed with them on certain issues, he got a pass.
+And the reality is I think that because of Bill Clinton's politics and he was, quote, a liberal and a Democrat and he agreed with them on certain issues, he got a pass.

-You know, this new look, I don't think the Me Too movement is a bad movement at all.
+You know, this new, look, I don't think the Me Too movement is a bad movement at all.

 End of sentence.